James Robert Phillips

 James Robert Phillips (1863 – 4 January 1897) was the deputy commissioner and consul for the Niger Coast Protectorate.
 He is remembered for his part in the events that led to the Benin Expedition of 1897.
 In 1897, Phillips set out to petition the Oba of Benin, although his reasons for doing so remain unclear.
 He and his party were ambushed and slaughtered as they approached Benin City, with Phillips being among the casualties.
-Though Phillips had acted without consulting the Royal Niger Company authorities, after his death the British government dispatched an punitive expedition against the Benin monarchy, which the force defeated and deposed, leading to the kingdom's eventual absorption into colonial Nigeria.
+Though Phillips had acted without consulting the Royal Niger Company authorities, after his death the British government dispatched a punitive expedition against the Benin monarchy, which the force defeated and deposed, leading to the kingdom's eventual absorption into colonial Nigeria.

 Life

 James Phillips was the eldest son of Reverend Thompson Phillips, vicar of Ivegill and later Archdeacon of Furness in the Diocese of Carlisle, and Eliza, daughter of General James Wallace Sleigh.

 Education

 Phillips was educated at Uppingham School, an independent boarding school.
 In 1882 he went up to Trinity College, Cambridge to read law.
 He served his solicitor's articles (trained as a solicitor) at Carlisle with the Clerk of the Peace for Cumberland and was in due course admitted a solicitor.

 He played football for the Eden Wanderers Football Club for several seasons, proving himself a man of strong physique, vigour and resource.
 He was well liked by his teammates.